conda/governance/README.md

 The minimum of 9 works well with the [minimum quorum size of 5](#quorum) specified below.
 The maximum of 21 allows for a diversity of members, including as many as 7 Provisional Members (see below), and representation from 11 to 21 different participating organizations (see below).

+If the Steering Council falls below its minimum, then all other Council business is suspended until this requirements is met.
+The requirement can be met by adding Provisional members, adding new contributing members, or members coming back from Emeritus status.

+If the Steering Council membership exceeds its maximum, then all other Council business is suspended until this requirements is met.
+The requirement can be met by dropping Provisional members, removing members, or members voluntarily moving to Emeritus status.

+No vote can be held that would push the Steering Council above its maximum size if the vote resulted in adding either standard or provisional Steering Council members.

 ### Provisional Members

 As mentioned above, Steering Council members will usually have a demonstrated record of prior service to the conda community.
 This requirement works well for ensuring that Council members are invested in the community before they can become part of community governance.

-We also want to encourage participation by commercial and grant funded organization that have committed to investing in the conda ecosystem.
+We also want to encourage participation by commercial and grant funded organizations that have committed to investing in the conda ecosystem.
 To encourage these organizations to commit resources to the conda ecosystem, **Provisional Steering Council Memberships** are available.

 Provisional memberships are open to organizations that have committed resources to the conda Organization, but do not yet have an established record of contribution *within* the conda Ecosystem.
 Provisional memberships encourage investment, and give investing organizations an immediate voice in community decisions.